Kurt Wise: Views and criticism

+In 1998, Robert Schadewald described Wise as influential on "modern creationism as it is practiced at its higher levels."
 Wise has said he believes, according to a literal reading of the Bible, "that the Earth is young, and the universe is young, I would suggest that it's less than ten thousand years in age."
 He believes that science can be used to support and demonstrate these claims.
 Despite believing that science supports his position, Wise has written that:

 As a young child interested in science, Wise tentatively adopted an old Earth creationist point of view after doing a science fair project on the geologic column, but was not completely satisfied with that decision:

 Later, as a sophomore in high school, he took a newly purchased Bible and a pair of scissors and cut out every verse which could not be interpreted literally if scientific determinations on the age of the Earth and evolution were true.
 He pursued this task with a flashlight under the covers of his bed for several months; at the end, he had removed so much material that "with the cover of the Bible taken off, I attempted to physically lift the Bible from the bed between two fingers.
 Yet, try as I might, and even with the benefit of intact margins throughout the pages of Scripture, I found it impossible to pick up the Bible without it being rent in two."
 Wise decided to reject evolution instead of Biblical literalism, deciding:

+Reception

-Biologist and popular atheist author Richard Dawkins called Wise an honest creationist because he is willing to accept creationism even if he admitted "all the evidence in the universe" was against it.
+Biologist and popular atheist author Richard Dawkins called Wise an honest creationist because he is willing to accept creationism even if he admitted "all the evidence in the universe" was against it:

 Further, in his book The God Delusion, Dawkins referred to Wise's denial of science over creationism: